paulmillr/noble-ciphers/README.md

 - Don't re-use keys between different protocols
   - For example, using ECDH key in AES can be bad
   - Use hkdf or, at least, a hash function to create sub-key instead

-### Nonces

-Most ciphers need a key and a nonce (aka initialization vector / IV) to encrypt data.
-Repeating (key, nonce) pair with different plaintexts would allow an attacker to decrypt it.

-    ciphertext_a = encrypt(plaintext_a, key, nonce)
-    ciphertext_b = encrypt(plaintext_b, key, nonce)
-    stream_diff = xor(ciphertext_a, ciphertext_b)    # Break encryption

-One way of not repeating nonces is using counters:

-    for i in 0..:
-        ciphertext[i] = encrypt(plaintexts[i], key, i)

-Another is generating random nonce every time:

-    for i in 0..:
-        rand_nonces[i] = random()
-        ciphertext[i] = encrypt(plaintexts[i], key, rand_nonces[i])

-- Counters are OK, but it's not always possible to store current counter value: e.g. in decentralized, unsyncable systems.
-- Randomness is OK, but there's a catch:
-  ChaCha20 and AES-GCM use 96-bit / 12-byte nonces, which implies higher chance of collision.
-  In the example above, `random()` can collide and produce repeating nonce.
-  Chance is even higher for 64-bit nonces, which GCM allows - don't use them.
-- To safely use random nonces, utilize XSalsa20 or XChaCha: they increased nonce length to 192-bit, minimizing a chance of collision.
-  AES-SIV is also fine.
-In situations where you can't use eXtended-nonce algorithms, key rotation is advised. hkdf would work great for this case.

 ### Encryption limits